JyMiao122/JyMiao122.github.io/_projects/2_project.md

   </div>
 </div>
 <div class="caption">
-  Figure 2.
   Overview of the MV-FISTA-Net framework for multiview photoacoustic reconstruction.
 </div>

 To improve generalization, we employed a two-stage training strategy.
 The model was first pretrained on synthetic datasets to learn the deblurring and reconstruction task under fully supervised conditions, and was then fine-tuned using a mixture of synthetic and experimental data to better adapt to real imaging conditions.
 This approach enables the network to preserve high-resolution priors while accounting for system-specific blurring and experimental variability.